RT-Thread/rtthread-manual-doc/device/rtc/rtc.md

 rt_kprintf("%s\n", ctime(&now));
 ```

-!!! note "Precaution"
-    Currently only one RTC device is allowed in the system and the name is `"rtc"`.
+>Currently only one RTC device is allowed in the system and the name is `"rtc"`.

 ## Functional Configuration